![]() |

 You must win on neutral turf, in a fair game.

-If you refuse challenges, then some other jerk will declare himself the champion and refuse challenges from you.
+If you refuse challenges, then some jerk will declare himself the champion and refuse challenges from you.

 You need multiple formats of debate, for example: